 Caundle Vélo Club (CVC)

-On Mondays the routes are pre-planned, averaging around 55 miles in autumn and winter and 70 miles in summer, sometimes stretching to further destinations in fine weather.
+On Mondays the routes are pre-planned, averaging around 50 miles in autumn and winter and 70 miles in summer, sometimes stretching to further destinations in fine weather.
 When the days are shorter we get back well before the light fails, but in spring and summer we usually spend most of the day on our bicycles returning to the village around 6pm.
 With the aid of Ordnance Survey map software, the ride organiser plots the Monday routes in advance, selecting a pub for lunch and sometimes a cafe or tearoom in the mornings or afternoons.
 The route map and details are emailed to all CVC members on Thursday of the preceding week, allowing for uploading to Garmin or Strava bicycle computers/smartphones.
 We ride together as a group, numbering from 7 to 12 cyclists at a time, some of whom dip in or out of the “peloton” at varying points along the route.
-The lunch stops have become a feature of the day and something of a challenge to find a pub open on Mondays in the right location – e.g. roughly two thirds of the way around the route.
-Most enjoy a full midday meal but others prefer a sandwich break.
-We make a point of rating the pubs out of 10 for welcome, atmosphere, food quality and service.
+The lunch stops have become a feature of the day and take place roughly two thirds of the way around the route.

 The individual CVC performance stats of those using Strava GPS are recorded on the Strava club website via this URL.
 In addition, the ride organiser maintains a detailed CVC logbook of all the ride routes, individual mileages and highlights of the day.